-AP source: Arizona parts ways with Miller amid investigation
+Arizona parts ways with Sean Miller amid NCAA investigation

-Arizona has parted ways with men’s basketball coach Sean Miller as the program awaits its fate in an NCAA infractions investigation, a person with knowledge of the situation told The Associated Press.
+Arizona has parted ways with men’s basketball coach Sean Miller as the program awaits its fate in an NCAA infractions investigation.

-The person told the AP on condition of anonymity Wednesday because no official announcement has been made.
+The school announced Wednesday that Miller will be leaving the program and associate head coach Jack Murphy will serve as interim head coach.

+“We appreciate Sean’s commitment to our basketball program and to the university,” Arizona athletic director Dave Heeke said in a statement.
+“After taking the many factors involved into account, we simply believe that we need a fresh start and now is the time.
+I want to thank Sean, Amy and their sons for their service to the university and wish them the very best in the future.”

 Miller and the Wildcats have been in the NCAA’s crosshairs since being ensnared in a 2017 FBI investigation into shady recruiting practices.